 Currently, hospitals that choose to expand or relocate (beyond the 250-yard threshold) CR and PR services must bill at the physician fee schedule rate, thereby creating a very strong disincentive for hospitals to improve access to CR and PR services.
 A very limited number of exceptions to this exist.
 While CMS recognizes this reality as an “unintended consequence” of Section 603, the Agency states it has no authority to address our problem.
 It will take legislation to correct this barrier to expanded patient access to these beneficial services.

 Take Steps to Advocate: Contact Your Representatives and US Senators with Customizable Letters

 AACVPR has made it easy to become an advocate for CR and PR services.
-Use the below pre-drafted, customizable letters to contact your U.S. House representative and advocate for bill HR 4838.
+Use the below pre-drafted, customizable letters to contact your U.S. House representative and advocate for the SOS: Sustaining Outpatient Services Act.
 Just 5 minutes and one letter could make a huge difference!
 Show your support for the life-changing effects of CR/PR, and click on one of the buttons below to start your letter.